 Peering at the faded remains of a dark ‘instant’ photo from the seventies, I felt both close to and distant from the young woman silhouetted against the fence.
 Her future is my memory.
 She was still a schoolgirl, yet to launch herself on the world and soon to marry.
-Far too soon… that would be my take from the perspective of more than four decades later.
-Four decades and well into a fifth….
+Far too soon… that would be my take from the perspective of nearly five decades later.
 How did that happen?

 In some ways, it seems an eternity.
 In some ways it is… a whole lifetime, my lifetime between ‘then’ and ‘now’… and as such, it is the only eternity I really know.
 It is an odd feeling, that.
 We know history happened before we were born.
 Some of it is very real to us, because we know the people who made it; our parents and grandparents tell us of those days, when they too were young.
 We know that history went on before ‘history’, before prehistory, right back to the first swirlings in the mind-stuff that would become space and time.
 We know that history will continue to happen long after we are gone, both as individuals and as a species… though for now we call it ‘the future’ and are sad, or glad, that we will not be around to see it.
 But we only know the scintilla of eternity that exists between our earliest memory and this moment.
 Anything beyond that is hearsay.

 In that respect, at least, we can say with truth that we are eternal.
 We carry eternity within us, carved into the space between conception and our final breath.
 Reality exists only in the moments it touches us, with past and future no more than a matter of faith and conjecture.
 Unseen, unreal, the future has yet to become, while the past is no more.
 The only moment we have is now… and whole industries have grown up around teaching us that one, rather obvious fact that we overlook when our focus is upon regret, nostalgia, worry and hope.